amfoss/gitlit/README.md

 **User Metrics:**

-- Base Score : General cliche’ metrics
+- Base Score : General cliche metrics
-- Creation : How good the developer’s own project are?
+- Creation : How good the developer’s own projects are?
 - Contribution : How active is the developer in contributing to other repositories?
 - Community : How large is the network of the repository?
 - Activity : How frequently does the user contribute?